This comprehensive educational post collects the basics of thyroid hormone, transport and conversion.

 However, there are exceptions to D2’s vulnerability, as Bianco and team (2019) explain.

-- D2 inactivation does not occur within the thyroid in Graves’ disease.
+- D2 enzyme ubiquitination apparently does not occur within the thyroid in Graves’ disease.

-- D2 inactivation does not occur within the hypothalamus and pituitary, which continue to convert T4 to local T3 at a high rate.
-Unhindered rates of T4-T3 conversion in the hypothalamus and pituitary can produce a TSH that is normalized or low despite lower FT3 levels.
+- D2 enzyme does not remain deactivated within the hypothalamus and pituitary, due to the local necessity of continuing to convert T4 to local T3 at a high rate even when T4 is high.
+Unhindered rates of T4-T3 conversion in the hypothalamus and pituitary can produce a TSH that is normalized or low despite lower concurrent FT3 levels.

 Deiodinase Type 3 is a powerful inactivator of thyroid hormone.

-D3 is also responsible for almost all of our daily normal Reverse T3 production from T4 hormone.
+D3 is also responsible for almost all of our daily normal Reverse T3 production from T4 hormone, although D1 also creates RT3 (see above).

-D3 raises the rate of RT3 and T2 production during illness and states of excess thyroid hormone.
+D3 raises the rate of RT3 and T2 production during illness and states of excess thyroid hormone (see nonthyroidal illness, NTIS, below).

 Deiodinases in illness and recovery